tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 Need to make a decision on adding WindowInsetsCompat.Type.systemGestures()

-According to the docs, we should apply this to the ViewPager2 usage and BottomSheets.
+According to the docs, we should apply this to the ViewPager2 usage.
 Tried it out for the ViewPager2 usage:

 - book details + book edit